sigoden/clii/README.md

 }

 export default function () {
-  console.log("no arguments invoke default function");
+  console.log("invoke without arguments");
 }

 ```

-When you invoke `cmru` it looks for file `cmru.mjs` in the current directory and upwards, so you can invoke it from any subdirectory of your project.
+When you invoke `cmru` it looks for file `cmrufile.mjs` in the current directory and upwards, so you can invoke it from any subdirectory of your project.

 Runing `cmru -h` list available subcommands.